Del Norte International Airport

 📖 Plain English Explanation:

-Temporary conditions (lasting less than an hour at a time) may include: Visibility will be good at 4SM.
+Winds from the East-Southeast (120°) at 6 kt.
+Visibility will be good at 5SM.
 Weather conditions: Haze.
+Scattered clouds at 1000 feet, Broken clouds at 1500 feet.
 Marginal VFR conditions - some restrictions for visual flying.

 📚 Understanding TAF Forecasts